Leela Nambudiripad: Personal life

 Nambudiripad was married to Desamangalam Ashtamurthy Nambudiripad until his death in 2014.
 They had three children: Usha Nambudiripad, D. Narayanan and D. Ashtamurthy.
 She served in the Public Relations Department of Kerala Kalamandalam for 22 years.
-She resided in the town of Wadakkancherry in Thrissur District, in India.
+She resided in Wadakkancherry, Thrissur District, India.

 Nambudiripad died on 27 April 2021 at her home in Wadakkancherry from age-related ailments, shortly before turning 87.